mrbya/neomark/README.md

 3. Snippets with a pick and place telescope window to insert links and images

+4. List autocompletion - automatic numbering and insertion for numberred and bullet point lists

 ## Installation

 Neomark piggybacks off of [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter) markdown parser for link concealment and code block syntax highlighting.